mike-north/professional-ts/notes/11-api-extractor.md

 You should see a few things happen

-- you now have a `/etc` folder containing a markdown api report
+- you now have a `/etc` folder containing a markdown API report
-- you have a `/temp` folder with a `.json` and `.md` version of your api report
+- you have a `/temp` folder with a `.json` and `.md` version of your API report
 - you'll see a bunch of warning messages in your console

 You'll want to commit that `/etc` folder -- it's the "human-approved" API surface that